modin-project/modin/README.md

 ### What is Modin?

-Modin is a drop-in replacement for [pandas](https://github.com/pandas-dev/pandas) that scales the single-threaded pandas to become multi-threaded, using all of your cores and offering instant speedup to your workflows.
+Modin is a drop-in replacement for [pandas](https://github.com/pandas-dev/pandas).
+While pandas is single-threaded, Modin lets you instantly speed up your workflows by scaling pandas so it uses all of your cores.
 Modin works especially well on larger datasets, where pandas becomes painfully slow or runs out of memory.

 Using modin is as simple as replacing the pandas import: